Why popular solutions can’t stop PDF file sharing & what you should be using instead

 How to prevent the sharing of a PDF file that you sold

 If you have already sold your PDF file to customers without Locklizard’s protection and have noticed that is being shared, there is sadly very little you can do.
-One option is to pursue legal action – identify and sue the users sharing your PDF or send a DMCA takedown request to the website that is hosting the file.
+One option is to pursue legal action – identify and sue the users sharing your PDF online or send a DMCA takedown request to the website that is hosting the file.
 Often, however, the user takes steps to remain anonymous and there will be at least one or two sites that refuse to comply with your request.

 In the future, protecting your PDFs with Locklizard will prevent the sharing of PDF files you sell or make available through membership subscriptions.
 Though they can share your encrypted .pdc file, it will be useless without the decryption keys, which cannot be passed on.
 With Locklizard’s e-commerce API you can even automate the process of adding customers to your Admin System for faster distribution.
 If you do have suspicions that somebody is trying to bypass your PDF restrictions, you can revoke their (or everyone’s) access to the document at any point.

 The best way to protect a PDF from sharing